Best Windows hosting: Top 4 ASP.NET hosting options

 Hosting options for websites come in 2 flavors: Windows and Linux.
 While Linux is a much more task-oriented operating system for servers, Windows is no slouch in this department either.
 Although not as popular.

-There are a few other benefits that Windows hosting offers, including consistent security updates and support for most of the technologies that Linux offers, albeit implemented on a Windows codebase.
+Apart from being a Microsoft-exclusive operating system, there are a few other benefits that Windows hosting offers.
+You can expect consistent security updates and support for most of the technologies that Linux offers, albeit implemented on a Windows codebase.

-At the same time, Windows hosts are few, not to mention good ones.
-So for this list, I tested and compared the available options.
+So for this list, I tested and compared the available options by evaluating the price points, control panels, general server resources, and whether the host comes with an operating system or not.
 Only 4 were left standing – the most reliable options for all budgets.

 Best Windows hosting: ranked